octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 const op : operation = Tezos.transaction(unit, store.jackpot, receiver);
 ```

-Notice that the `Tezos.get_contract_opt` built-in function call returns a `option (contract (unit))`; thus allowing to verify that the _winner_ address is valid.
+Notice that the `Tezos.get_contract_opt` built-in function call will return an `option (contract (unit))`; thus allowing you to verify that the _winner_ address is valid.

 ## About randomness in smart contracts
 The second option is not easily implemented in smart contracts.
 In any classical programming language (Python, C, Java...), a **random** function is directly usable from the standard API.
-With smart contracts, it is not possible.
+But in smart contracts, this is not a possibility.

 Indeed, each smart contract execution has to be verified by any node in the network.
-However, how could this execution be verified if there is a random variable (that would change every time)?
+However, how could this execution be verified if there is a random variable (one that would change every time)?

 It might seem to be a good idea to use blockchain events (transaction hash, block timestamp...) as a source of randomness.
-However, in the end, bakers which create blocks could use this to their advantage.
+However, in the end, bakers that create blocks could use this to their advantage.

-The only solution seems to use an external source of randomness or a secure cryptographic scheme.
+The only solution seems to be the use of an external source of randomness or a secure cryptographic scheme.
 This topic goes well beyond this course.
 For educational purpose, we will at first hardcode a ticket id winner.
 Then, the smart contract will be refactored, using the Bytes and Crypto modules.

 ## Adding the CloseRaffle entrypoint

 The smart contract needs to expose this last entrypoint.
 The method is the same that has been detailed for the first and second entrypoint:

 1. Defining the type parameter.
-This type should be unit, since the administrator just has to close the raffle without any other piece of information:
+The type should be unit, since the administrator just needs to close the raffle without any other piece of information:
 ```js
 type closeRaffleParameter is unit
 ```